At a glance…

 8.30 AM Breakfast at the volunteer house.

-9.45 AM to 1.00 PM Volunteers leave home and travel to their placements.
-Work and hours are dependent on the project and placement that the volunteer is working at.
+9.45 AM to 12.00 PM Volunteers leave home and travel to their placements.
+Work and hours are dependent on the project and placement that you are volunteering at.

-1.00 PM – 2.00 PM Lunch break either at the placement or volunteer house.
+12.30 PM – 2.00 PM Lunch break either at the placement or volunteer house.
+Volunteers can also take this time to lesson plan their sessions for the following day.

-3.00 PM - 4.00 PM Work at the placement.
-Volunteers are free to travel back to the volunteer house, go sightseeing or relax in one of the artsy cafes in town once their project is over.
+2.00 PM – 3.00 PM Work at the placement.
+Afterwards, volunteers are free to travel back to the volunteer house, go sightseeing or relax in one of the artsy cafes in town once their project is over.

 6.30 PM – 7.30 PM Dinner at the volunteer house.